bazhinapolly/customer-support-qna-api/README.md

 }
 ```

+## Business Value

+This type of API helps businesses answer common support questions faster, reduce repetitive manual replies, keep AI responses aligned with approved company information, and create a foundation that can later be connected to a chatbot, website form, CRM, helpdesk, or internal support workflow.

 ## Portfolio Context

-This is a portfolio demo, not a live client deployment.
-It demonstrates how to build a small, maintainable OpenAI API integration with prompt design, validation, error handling, environment-based configuration, and clear setup instructions.
+This is a portfolio case study built to show how a lightweight OpenAI-powered support API can be structured, tested, and documented.
+It demonstrates practical production patterns such as prompt design, input validation, environment-based configuration, provider error handling, timeout handling, and clear setup instructions.

 It can be adapted for customer support widgets, internal helpdesk tools, lead intake forms, FAQ assistants, and lightweight AI support workflows.